servetti-polito/neubot/doc/neubot.1.rst

                   }}

 **/api/data?test=string**
-  This API allows you to retrieve the data collected during Neubot tests via the ``GET`` method.
+  This API allows you to retrieve (``GET``) the data collected during Neubot tests.
 As we have a single API for all tests, you must provide the test name using the query string.

   This API returns a JSON that serializes a list of dictionaries, in which each dictionary is the data collected during a test.
+The structure of the dictionary returned by each test is described in a dedicated section of this manual page.

-  The API accepts the following query-string parameters:
+  This API accepts the following query-string parameters:

   **test=string**
     This parameter is mandatory and specifies the test whose data you